bissetmm/deepscholar/README.md

 You can see your application at [http://localhost:3000](http://localhost:3000)

 ## Run application with custom port settings
-Default ports settings are defined in `.env` file as environment variables
+Default ports settings are defined in `.env` file as environment variables.
+You can change environment variables with editing .env file.

 ```
 $ cat .env